 The guest’s perspective

 As mentioned, guest access is very limited.
 They can provide feedback, and that’s it!
-Here’s how the homepage looks like to a guest:
+Here’s what the homepage looks like to a guest:

 As you can see, it looks very similar to a regular user’s landing page.
 But there is no way to access any other data.